OB/GYN’s Beautiful Hypnobabies Waterbirth!

 Thanks to Hypnobabies Instructor Julie Byers and Hypno-Mom Georgia for sharing this inspiring birth story with us.

 A familiar feelings swells inside.
-A wave?
+A wave (Hypnobabies word for contraction)?
 Yes, and then another.
 They are close, but mild.
 I am on the phone with my mother who laughs with excitement.
 Finally!
 Five days, one membrane sweep and acupuncture treatment later than expected.
 I hang up to tell my husband.
 Another wave.
 The chaos of our house becomes louder.
 “Mom, can you check my homework?”
 Number one.
 “Not right now, darling.”
 The TV is on, but not the right channel.
 Another wave.
 “Mom, I don’t want to watch this!”
 Number two.
 “Ok,” I say, as I lean onto the kitchen counter, swaying back and forth.
 “Mommy, what you doing?”
 Number three.
 Another wave.
 “What can I do?” my mother in law asks.
 Another wave.
 “I think we need to leave,” I tell my husband.

 We were done having kids.
 I told my parents we were done just days before I found out I was pregnant.
 The youngest of my three boys had just weaned.
 I had not forgotten the “joys” of pregnancy or the “ring of fire” I had felt with each of my previous births.
 I was looking forward to having my body back, no expanding belly, no more leaky boobs.
 I could have a normal wardrobe again!

 “I have something to tell you,” I said as I held up the ultrasound picture.
 “Hi Daddy!”
 He, like me, was less than enthusiastic.
 “I don’t want another baby!” he said, laughing.
-I was dreading pregnancy and delivery, while he was dreading the sleepless nights of a newborn.
+I was dreading pregnancy and birth, while he was dreading the sleepless nights of a newborn.
 Whether we liked it or not, it was happening.

 I needed something to get me into a more positive mindset regarding pregnancy, so I signed up for a Hypnobabies class.
 Yes, I am an OB/GYN, and yes, it was my fourth pregnancy, but since I thought we were done having babies, this was kind of like starting all over again, right?

 Attending the classes once a week was nice, away from the kids, almost like a date night.
 Most of the information was review, so we focused on the scripts at the end of class and our “home play.”
 Once the giggles died down, John would read the assigned hypnosis script, and I would focus on relaxing, usually falling asleep.
-I listened to the scripts when I was on call and to the affirmations every morning.
+I listened to the hypnosis tracks when I was on call and to the affirmations every morning.
 I loved the affirmations.
 They were exactly what I needed to get a positive mindset for the pregnancy.

 Pacing has me tired.
 I lay in the bed and the wave rises.
 My eyes are closed, and I can hear myself moan as it peaks and falls.
 My husband notices the change.
 “That sounded like a big one.”
 I open my eyes.
 “Maybe I should get in the tub.”